 It is incredibly important to check any vehicle’s service history and any additional paperwork that goes along with it.
 While the servicing doesn’t need to be done at a dealer, it should be carried out by a competent Toyota or Lexus specialist or mechanic (especially for major repair work).
 If the owner has done work themselves, try to get a gauge on how competent they are.

-The service history will give you a good idea of how the first generation MR2 you are inspecting has been maintained.
+The service history will give you a good idea of how the Toyota Crown you are inspecting has been maintained.
 In addition to this, receipts and paperwork for modifications (if the car has any) can help you determine whether they have been done by an experienced tuner or a bad one.

 If the owner can’t or won’t let you see the service history, you should probably pass on the vehicle.
 A complete service history will only add value to any vehicle your purchase and will make it easier to sell the car in the future.